Navyamayya/Office-Care/README.md

   3. Pass gate uses a Hobby Gearmotor connected with H-bridge motor driver, which drives the wheels connected to the door to open the gate.
 And a piezo(buzzer) is used to             generate the long beep noise of given frequencies after the closure of Gate.
 #  Contents of this repsitory
+1. Project Design

-1. Circuit Diagram/Simulation Diagram
+2. Circuit Diagram/Simulation wiring(Tinkercad)

-2.
+3. Component List (Excel)

+4. Program (.ino form)

-# Tinkercad Simmulation link
+# Tinkercad Simulation link
    > https://www.tinkercad.com/things/cIGn4kw4cmo